shivajid/hwx-isilon/README.md

 This lab assumes that you have VMware Fusion installed on your laptop.
 If you do not have VMWare Fusion software, please download a 30 day trial version of the software.

+## Machine Requirements

+Your machine should have 16GB of RAM.

 ## Isilon Simulator

 Following steps are for setting up the simulator :-